 Manage the immediate problem

-If you experience water damage, you can sort out later who’s going to pay for it.
+If you experience water damage, you can sort out later how you’re going to pay for it.
 Your immediate job is to stop the source of the water as best you can.
 If you don’t know the immediate source of the problem, turn off your home’s water main.
 That goes for your gas and electricity as well.
-Shutting off the utilities could help reduce home repair costs.
 However, if you know the offending source, like a stuck toilet handle, you can spare shutting off the utilities.